 Companies can curate informed decisions about how to manage their data assets and ensure efficient utilization of trusted and properly governed data across the entire value chain.
 Adoption of a standard data governance framework also minimizes data management costs such as data storage, data processing, and operational expense.

 For instance, one of a health care provider’s business drivers may be to ensure the privacy of patient-related data, requiring that data can be securely managed as it flows through the business to ensure compliance with relevant government and industry regulations.
 These requirements inform the provider’s data governance strategy, which becomes the basis of its data governance framework.

-In a highly regulated business environment, it is challenging for organizations, especially in sectors like financial services, banking, and healthcare, to manage their data-related risk and compliance hurdles.
-So, defining a data governance framework helps in risk management and ensures that the organization fulfills the growing demand for compliance with legal and regulatory requirements on data management.
+In a highly regulated business environment, it is challenging for organizations, especially in sectors like financial services, banking, healthcare, to manage their data-related risk and compliance hurdles.
+So, defining a data governance framework helps in risk management and ensures that the organization fulfils the growing demand for compliance with legal and regulatory requirements on data management.